 Another point I alluded to above that also gets little airtime is the fact that defensive medicine is a moneymaker for health care providers.
 There are rich financial incentives for providing a little extra care.

-There is great irony in the argument between medical malpractice lawyers and doctors on the issue of why doctors practice defensive medicine.
-Medical malpractice lawyers say doctors are fundamentally good people who practice defensive medicine because they love and care about their patients, while doctors argue that doctors would be willing to spend 10 times the cost of the risk and subject their patients to tests that they know are unnecessary and harmful just to save their own (insured) skin.
+There is great irony in the argument between medical malpractice lawyers and doctors on why doctors practice defensive medicine.
+Medical malpractice lawyers say doctors are good people who practice defensive medicine because they love and care about their patients, while doctors argue that doctors would spend 10 times the cost of the risk and subject their patients to tests they know are unnecessary and harmful just to save their own (insured) skin.
 Doctors are saying we should pass laws to protect people from selfish doctors.
 But I just don’t think we have that many selfish doctors.